Guardainfante/Guardainfante/README.md

 Each section should contain a heading:
 `#` for primary, `##` for secondary, and so on.

-To exclude a section from the navigation menu, include `<!--skipnav-->` at the start of the section.

 ### Things to consider

-- Include an expressive preview image `img/cover.png` so that your page can be previewed on social media and messaging apps.
-- Given that your webpage might be accessed from a mobile device with a slow connection make sure to optimize image file sizes.

 ---